zamazan4ik/awesome-pgo/article/article.md

 Why do the compilers hesitate to document such behavior?
 At first, there was no interest in such information before (at least I didn't find it in the public field) :) If no one is interested in it - there is no reason to document it.
 At second, internally compilers are pretty complicated things, with multiple optimization passes, etc. Tracking interaction between user hints and PGO can be a tricky task that depends on multiple compiler internal details.
 I am pretty sure that without additional semiresearch/semidebug compiler engineers also don't know the exact behavior in all cases.
 And even if they know - guaranteeing it can be a limitation since if you guarantee something you need to test it, make regression tests, etc. But we are humans == we are lazy by design so we don't like to do extra things.
 So actually I don't expect that such things will be documented in the near future.

-TODO: Clang -Wmisexpect warning: https://clang.llvm.org/docs/DiagnosticsReference.html#wmisexpect + https://issues.chromium.org/issues/40694104 + https://llvm.org/docs/MisExpect.html .
-GCC doesn't have such functionality (yet): https://gcc.gnu.org/bugzilla/show_bug.cgi?id=114851#c1

 What about the mentioned above "clever" strategies for handling PGO and user-hints at the same time like warnings, merging, etc.?
-Unfortunately, I didn't find anyhting like that in the modern compilers.
+Clang has the `-Wmisexpect` warning ([reference](https://clang.llvm.org/docs/DiagnosticsReference.html#wmisexpect), detailed [description](https://llvm.org/docs/MisExpect.html), usage [example](https://issues.chromium.org/issues/40694104) in Chromium) - nice quality of life feature.
+GCC [doesn't have](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=114851#c1) such a thing (yet).
+Unfortunately, I didn't find anyhting like that in other compilers for different programming languages.
 Possibly a good improvement point for current PGO implementations.

 ### Regenerating vs caching PGO profiles